Significant seizure reductions in patients with Dravet syndrome

 Patients at baseline1:

-The most frequently used concomitant AEDs were:
+The most commonly used concomitant ASMs were:

-65% clobazam | 57% valproate | 43% stiripentol
+65% clobazam |

 Recommended daily dosage is 10 mg/kg/day (5 mg/kg twice daily), with a maximum maintenance dosage of 20 mg/kg/day (10 mg/kg twice daily).